Overfishing and Bycatch on the Oceans

 Drift nets or trawls up to sixty kilometers (37 miles) long are being pulled through the sea by commercial industrial fishing fleets.
 These nets catch everything that’s around, if usable or not.
 All non usable life is called as bycatch and get thrown back in the water – no matter if injured or dead.
+Each year up to 39 million tons of bycatch are thrown back from fishing vessels into the sea dead and unused (including 300’000 whales and dolphins as well as more than 340’000 seals).
 Not only unusable fish species but also turtles, dolphins, sharks and even sperm whales find their death in those nets.

 Just in the Mediterranean Sea approximately 600 Italian ships catch sword fish with drift nets with an average length of 12 kilometers (7.5 miles) each.
 All in a row you could stretch them twice from Gibraltar to Beirut.
 The bycatch is extremely high: Only 18 percent of the caught animals are sword fish, the rest are other kind of fish – for instance more than 8’000 dolphins which remain dead in the sea each year.